flaslam/chirp-backend/README.md

 # Chirp Backend

-Go to the [live deployed application](https://chirp-lj6s.onrender.com) deployed on Render
+Go to the live deployed application by clicking the link under the About section.

+(Note that the first launch may take some time because of the server idling)

 Go to the [frontend repository](https://github.com/flaslam/chirp)